loblab/noip-renew/README.md

 If you need notification functionality, please try [IDemixI's branch](https://github.com/IDemixI/noip-renew/tree/notifications).

 ## History
+- 1.2 (01/02/2021): Merged all pull requests in latest months: make it work for updated noip.com site.
 - 1.1 (06/05/2020): Fixed error when attempting to update an expired host.
 - 1.0 (05/18/2020): Minor fixes to an xpath & a try catch pass to avoid an exception.
 Also fixed versioning.
 - 1.0 (04/16/2020): Catches "Would you like to upgrade?" page & stops script accordingly.
 Manual intervention still required.